naia-lib/naia/README.md

 ## Examples

-More comprehensive documentation / tutorials are on their way, but for now, the best way to get started with Naia is to go through the single example, which demonstrates most of the functionality.
+More comprehensive documentation / tutorials are on their way, but for now, the best way to get started with naia is to go through the single example, which demonstrates most of the functionality.

 ### Server: